Droopy, Master Detective

 Droopy, Master Detective is an American animated television series produced by Hanna-Barbera Cartoons in association with Turner Entertainment, and a spin-off of Tom & Jerry Kids.
-It debuted on Fox's Saturday morning block Fox Kids and ran for 13 episodes from September 11 to December 4, 1993; in 1994, it was dropped from Fox's Saturday morning schedule on January 1, and returned on weekday afternoons in August and September.
+It debuted on Fox's Saturday morning block Fox Kids and ran for 13 episodes from September 11, 1993 to Jan 1, 1994; it was dropped from Fox's Saturday morning schedule in January 1994, and returned on weekday afternoons in August and September.

 Premise

 Droopy, Master Detective is a spoof of detective films and cop shows, featuring Droopy and his son, Dripple, as detectives on the mean streets of a big city.
 Newly made seven-minute episodes were mixed in with new seven-minute cartoons featuring the Tom and Jerry Kids characters.
 The rest of the half-hour program mostly was taken up by Screwy Squirrel, another Tex Avery creation from the 1940s.

 In these new cartoons, Screwy made his home in a public park, making life miserable for hot-headed park attendant Dweeble and his dog Rumpley — both, rather typical Hanna-Barbera comedy foes rather than Tex Avery-inspired characters.
 It also included two more characters from the previous show: Wild Mouse and Lightning Bolt the Super Squirrel.